How do you child proof a window?

 There are many window restrictors in the market, but not all are manufactured to the same quality and meet, or exceed British Standards.
 They can also have different names including window safety latches, window safety locks, safety window locks and cable restrictors.

-Make sure that you know what you are buying and are reassured that the restrictor has met all of the strength, tensile and force tests to prevent it breaking under pressure.
-Whether used for an adult or a child window restrictors should allow a 100mm opening gap, meaning that once you’ve chosen a quality restrictor, you can feel safe that your windows can be left open with the restrictor in place when children are playing, allowing you to ventilate your home and prevent your child from falling from a window.
+When choosing the child safety window device make sure that you know what you are buying and are reassured that the restrictor has met all of the strength, tensile and force tests to prevent it breaking under pressure.
+Window restrictors should allow a 100mm opening gap, meaning that once you’ve chosen a quality restrictor, you can feel safe that your windows can be left open with the restrictor in place when children are playing, allowing you to ventilate your home and prevent your child from falling from a window.

 5. Once it’s safe, promote adventurous play in bedrooms!